aedart/data-transfer-object-dto/README.md

 ```
 #!php
+<?php

+use Aedart\DTO\Providers\Bootstrap;

 // Invoke the bootstrap's boot method, before using any DTOs
+// Ideally, this should happen along side your application other bootstrapping logic
 Bootstrap::boot(); // A default service container is now available

 ```

 ### Nested instances ###

-Image that your `Person` DTO accepts a more complex data, e.g. an address;
+Image that your `Person` DTO accepts more complex properties, e.g. an address;

-NOTE: This example will only work if;
+_NOTE_: This example will only work if;

 a) You are using the DTO inside a [Laravel](http://laravel.com/) application

 or

-b) You have invoked the `Bootstrap::boot()` method, before using the given DTO
+b) You have invoked the `Bootstrap::boot()` method, before using the given DTO (...again, not needed if you are using this inside a Laravel application)

 ```
 #!php